Mikayla Bowen: 2021–2022 (S6): Improvement and departure from West Coast

 West Coast recorded just one more win for the season and again failed to make finals at the conclusion of the 2021 AFL Women's season and finished twelfth with a two win and seven loss record with a percentage of 53.

-Bowen again played every match in the 2022 AFL Women's season and continued to play a key role on the wing for her side but she recorded just one win in the fourth round against St Kilda by two points.
+Bowen again played every match in 2022 season 6 and continued to play a key role on the wing for her side but she recorded just one win in the fourth round against St Kilda by two points.

 West Coast were the wooden spoon team in the sixth season of the AFL Women's competition, as they finished last on the ladder with a record of one win and nine loss record with a percentage of just 42.9.

 Geelong

-2022-present: New Start
+2022–present: New start

 In June 2022, Bowen requested a trade away from West Coast and was traded to Geelong for pick 24.
-She made her club debut against the Richmond Tigers in the opening round of seventh season of the AFL Women's competition and instantly cemented her spot as a starting winger for her new club with 16 disposals in a win.
+She made her club debut against the Richmond Tigers in the opening round of the seventh season of the AFL Women's competition and instantly cemented her spot as a starting winger for her new club with 16 disposals in a win.

 Bowen has played every possible match in her four seasons in the AFL Women's competition.